-For the three months ended March 31, 2024, the effective tax rate was higher than the statutory rate of 21%, primarily due to the state tax expense.
-For the three months ended March 31, 2023, the effective tax rate was lower than the statutory rate of 21% primarily due to current state tax expense and permanent differences which when applied to year-to-date financial statement losses have an inverted effect and reduced the overall effective tax rate.
+For the three months ended June 30, 2023, the effective tax rate was higher than the statutory rate of 21% primarily due to the state tax expense.
+For the six months ended June 30, 2023, the effective tax rate was lower than the statutory rate of 21%, primarily due to current state tax expense which has an inverted effect and reduces the effective tax rate when applied to year-to-date financial statement losses.

-As of March 31, 2024, NRG as an applicable corporation is subject to the CAMT, and has reflected the impact in its current and deferred taxes.
+As of June 30, 2024, NRG as an applicable corporation is subject to the CAMT, and has reflected the impact in its current and deferred taxes.
 There is no CAMT impact to NRG's effective income tax rate.
 The Company's CAMT liability is significantly impacted by unrealized gains and losses on derivative instruments.
 NRG will continue to evaluate the impact of the CAMT if further guidance is provided by the U.S. Treasury or the IRS.